artsy/artsy.github.io/_posts/2017-02-05-Post-Mortem-Swift-at-Artsy.md

 <img src="/images/swift-in-rn/swift-in-react-native.svg" style="width:300px;">
 </center>

 Swift became public in June 2014, by August we had started using it in Artsy.
-By October, we had [Swift in production][eidolon-postmortem] channeling hundreds of thousands of dollars in auction bids.
+By October, we had [Swift in production][eidolon-postmortem] channelling hundreds of thousands of dollars in auction bids.

 It is pretty obvious that Swift is the future of native development on Apple platforms.
 It was a no-brainer to then build an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].